Quick Multi-Robot Motion Planning by Combining Sampling and Search: Conclusion and Discussion

 \section{Conclusion and Discussion}

-We presented the \algoname algorithm that rapidly solves MRMP.
-The main idea behind the algorithm was to unite techniques developed for SBMP and search techniques for solving MAPF.
-The former had been studied mainly in the robotic community, while the latter in the AI community.
+This paper introduced the SSSP algorithm that rapidly solves MRMP.
+The main idea behind the algorithm was to unite techniques developed for SBMP and search techniques for MAPF.
+The former had been studied mainly in the robotics community, while the latter in the AI community.
 Bringing them together brings promising results, as extensively demonstrated in our experiments.

-Similar to RRT~\cite{lavalle1998rapidly} or EST~\cite{hsu1997path} that were originally developed for kinodynamic planning, we consider that \algoname is also applicable to kinodynamic planning.
 In the remainder, we provide further discussions and future directions.